oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

     - **Filter: Starts with eks-** (This means we'll only list the connected user's groups whose names start with "eks-")
     - **Include in: Any scope**

-{% img blog/secure-access-to-eks/29.png alt:"Okta Admin Console - Authorization Server - New Groups Claim" width:"800" %}{: .center-image }
+{% img blog/secure-access-to-eks/29.png alt:"Okta Admin Console - Authorization Server - New Groups Claim" width:"600" %}{: .center-image }

 - Now let's create an access policy on this AuthZ Server to drive when the AuthZ Server should mint the id_token.

-    - Go to the **Access Policies** tab and select**Add Policy**
+    - Go to the **Access Policies** tab and select **Add Policy**

 {% img blog/secure-access-to-eks/30.png alt:"Okta Admin Console - Authorization Server - Access Policies Tab" width:"800" %}{: .center-image }